2017 AOHT Scholarship Application(Click link for fillable ADOBE application)

 Watch this video to learn more about NAF Academies: https://www.youtube.com/watch?v=G6s22fbvWuI&feature=youtu.be

-As one of the world’s largest industries, hospitality and tourism offers a wide variety of career choices to employees at every experience level.
+As one of the world’s largest industries, hospitality and tourism offer a wide variety of career choices to employees at every experience level.
 According to the U.S. Department of Labor, employment is at an all-time high of 13,745,800 in 2012.
 Moreover, the employment boom is expected to continue; occupational forecasts indicate an increase of 9.3 percent through 2022.

 The need for academic instruction and practical industry-related work experience to prepare young people to enter this exciting field is more critical than ever.
 Through their Academy experience, students gain an understanding of the connections that exist between their education and the workplace.
 Academy teachers and industry mentors provide students with the curriculum and guidance necessary for rewarding careers.
 With more than 500 travel-related companies participating as business partners, the Academy fosters the personal, analytical, technical and communications skills needed for a career path in hospitality and tourism.

-NAF provides curriculum that has been developed in collaboration with partners representing industry, associations, higher education, and the NAF network.
+NAF provides a curriculum that has been developed in collaboration with partners representing industry, associations, higher education, and the NAF network.
 In addition, NAF provides a set of courses, further divided into units that are comprised of projects and lessons.
 Each course is typically designed to comprise one semester.
 In a traditional sense, the Academy courses are considered “electives” for a school or a district.
 NAF also provides an outline of objectives for the Academy which instructors are free to use or integrate their own material, as long as they cover the course objectives.

 The mission is to support the development of youth, towards personal and professional success in high school, in higher education and throughout their careers.
-AOHT represents a business/school partnership that prepare young people for future careers through a combination of school-based curricula and work-based experience.
+AOHT represents a business/school partnership that prepares young people for future careers through a combination of school-based curricula and work-based experience.

 The first academy in Hawaii began in the early 1990’s at Lahainaluna High School funded by a one-time donation from Ka’anapali Beach Hotel.
 Because of its success, Maui High School and Baldwin also joined the program in 1994 & 1995 respectively.
-Currently there are approximately 220 students enrolled in the AOHT programs in Baldwin, Lahainaluna and Maui High Schools.
+Currently, there are approximately 220 students enrolled in the AOHT programs in Baldwin, Lahainaluna and Maui High Schools.

 The AOHT overall goal is to provide exposure to and to prepare a workforce for the visitor industry which is the primary economic driver for Hawaii.
-Participating high school students have the ability to earn credit towards graduation and receive internships, job shadowing opportunities and scholarships.
+Participating high school students have the ability to earn credit towards graduation and receive internships, job shadowing opportunities, and scholarships.
 Most importantly, AOHT hopes to better prepare our youth for employment in the industry and keep them in Hawaii for the future.

 AOHT is directed by Board of Directors.
 Members are from many facets of the visitor industry.
-They represent hotels, transportation, activities, retail, restaurants, visitor industry associations, airlines, post-secondary education, DOE and community.
+They represent hotels, transportation, activities, retail, restaurants, visitor industry associations, airlines, post-secondary education, DOE, and community.
 Their goals are as follows:

 The goal of AOHT is to provide exposure to students who would not ordinarily have an introduction to the industry and to offer exposure to a visitor’s point-of-view.
-Our main objectives are to provide internships for “hands on” experience in the work force and to provide scholarships to those who wish to continue their education in the visitor industry.
+Our main objectives are to provide internships for “hands-on” experience in the workforce and to provide scholarships to those who wish to continue their education in the visitor industry.

 Understanding the significance & relevance of Hawaii’s host culture, it is one of AOHT’s primary objectives to educate students of the need to foster goodwill amongst the industry and the community, to cultivate respect for the host culture, to preserve this special place; and to balance the benefits and challenges of tourism.